sachinpoudel/sachinpoudel/README.md

 ## Customization

 Edit `src/App.tsx` to customize:
-- Your name and description
+- Your name and description..
 - Projects list
 - Contact information and social links
 - Colors and styling.